fed135/douze/README.md

 #### Upgrade

-Undici does not support the the `Upgrade` request header field.
+Douze does not support the the `Upgrade` request header field.
 A `101 Switching Protocols` response will cause an `UND_ERR_NOT_SUPPORTED` error.

 Refs: https://tools.ietf.org/html/rfc7230#section-6.7

 #### Hints

-Undici does not support early hints.
+Douze does not support early hints.
 A `103 Early Hint` response will be ignored.

 Refs: https://tools.ietf.org/html/rfc8297

 ### Trailer

-Undici does not support the the `Trailer` response header field.
+Douze does not support the the `Trailer` response header field.
 Any response trailer headers will be ignored.

 Refs: https://tools.ietf.org/html/rfc7230#section-4.4